csev/si664-w13/README.md

 Make a github Account
 ---------------------

-TO save time in class make a github account before you come to class to particpate in the in-class git activity.
+To save time in class make a github account before you come to class to particpate in the in-class git activity.

 Here are some resources